chariotsolutions/phonegap-nfc/doc/GettingStartedCLI.md

 ## Quickstart for PhoneGap NFC - CLI Version

-Follow these instructions to generate a default PhoneGap app and modify it to read NFC tags.
+These instructions use cordova to generate a default PhoneGap app and modify it to read NFC tags.

 ### Cordova Command Line Interface (CLI)

 The Cordova Command Line Interface [cordova-cli](https://npmjs.org/package/cordova) can be used to create, build and run multi-platform Cordova projects.
 Cordova CLI requires [node.js](http://nodejs.org).
 Requires Cordova CLI >= 2.8.14.

     $ npm install cordova -g

+If you'd rather use the downloaded version of PhoneGap see [Getting Started](GettingStarted.md).

 ### Clone NFC Plugin